eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 Social media performs well with a 68.92% conversion rate, suggesting strong engagement, though it takes the longest for users to make their first purchase (49.14 days).
 Affiliate marketing also has a high conversion rate (53.74%) but a slightly shorter time to first purchase (47.79 days).
 The null category has moderate performance (45.16% conversion rate) but slow conversion (52.32 days).
 Email marketing drives a large number of signups (13,356) but has a much lower 10.69% conversion rate, indicating potential drop-offs.
 Direct traffic, despite the highest number of signups (57,722), has the lowest conversion rate (2.53%), suggesting that while many users visit directly, few convert, or they take a different path to conversion.

 ## Recommendations

+### Refund
+- Improve product descriptions and quality control for high-value products to lower return rates and investigate high laptop return rates, especially in NA and APAC, and adjust policies or support.
+- Refine social media marketing to reduce impulse purchases and misinformation.
+- Promote mobile app purchases, as they result in fewer refunds.

 ### Loyalty Program
 Instead of rewarding new members with discounts, introduce tier-based loyalty program to enhance customer loyalty.